mvakde/mvakde.github.io/_pages/about.md

 - Biohacked my way out of a misdiagnosed health condition
 - Saved my own life during a medical emergency
     - My arms ballooned ridiculously after a bad gym session.
 I had learnt enough medicine during the biohacking to know it was rhabdomyolysis.
-    - Went to the lab and got the CPK blood test done - my values were 200x the upper limit (diagnostic confirmation + immediate hospitalisation levels)
+    - I remembered that confirmation requires a blood test that measures CPK values.
+Went to the lab, ordered one - my values were 200x the upper limit (diagnostic confirmation + requires immediate hospitalisation levels)
-    - ER doctor hadn't heard of rhabdo (Indian doctors are so bad).
-Said, "go home, we'll see again tomorrow"
+    - Went to the ER with my report and swollen arms.
+Doctor hadn't heard of rhabdo (Indian doctors are terrible).
+She refused, saying "go home, nothing to worry about.
+We'll repeat it tomorrow".
+Called a second ER - same response.
-    - I freaked out, knew I could lose my kidneys if I wasn't hospitalised immediately
+    - I freaked out, knew I could lose my kidneys if I didn't get treatment
+    - I immediately began drinking massive amounts of ORS as a proxy for saline to protect kidneys till I figure something out.
+But I knew I needed hospitalisation *immediately*
-    - So i faked a heart attack (CPK values go ridiculously high during any muscle cell death scenario, including heart attacks, so I went to the cardiac emergency room, lied about chest pain and showed them this report)
+    - So i faked a heart attack (Logic: CPK values go ridiculously high during any muscle cell death scenario, including heart attacks, so I went to the cardiac emergency room, lied about chest pain and showed them this report)
-    - Turns out, the cardio didn't know about rhabdo either! (yeah fml, never go to an indian doc)
+    - They admitted me immediately but turned out the cardio didn't know about rhabdo either! (yeah fml, never go to an indian doc)
-    - So after admission, I fought with them, saying "screw the heart attack, call a nephro".
+    - So I fought with them for a few hours, saying "screw the heart attack, call a nephro".
 They finally relented and rang him at 3am.
 He told them over call that I'm right and its obviously rhabdo, and gave the correct treatment plan
-    - The nephro (who came the next day) said he didn't like my actions but I probably saved my kidneys
+    - The nephro (who came the next day) said he didn't like my actions but it saved my kidneys, and probably my life.

 Stupid/fun shit:
 - Got stuck solo in a random French city at midnight without a room